fabric8io/fabric8/app/site/doc/overview.md

 ## Overview

-**fabric8** is designed to make it really easy to deploy your java integration solutions and services on a number of machines, processes and JVMs.
+**fabric8** (pronounced _fabricate_) is designed to make it really easy to deploy your Java integration solutions and services on a number of machines, containers, processes, and JVMs.
 Then once they are provisioned you can easily:

 * visualise what is running to understand your platform
+* easily configure and monitor whats running
+* automatically discover services running in the fabric (through a runtime registry)
+* load balance
+* provide leader election, master/slave coordination
-* easily manage and monitor whats running and easily scaling up or down specific [profiles](#/site/book/doc/index.md?chapter=profiles_md) based on [RHQ](http://www.jboss.org/rhq)/[JON](http://www.redhat.com/products/jbossenterprisemiddleware/operations-network/) alerts based on key performance metrics (e.g. queue depths, throughput rates, latency etc)
+* scale up or down specific [profiles](#/site/book/doc/index.md?chapter=profiles_md) based on [RHQ](http://www.jboss.org/rhq)/[JON](http://www.redhat.com/products/jbossenterprisemiddleware/operations-network/) alerts based on key performance metrics (e.g. queue depths, throughput rates, latency etc)
-* make configuration, composition or version changes in a big bang approach (all relevant containers updates change immediately on each change) or via [rolling upgrades](#/site/book/doc/index.md?chapter=rollingUpgrade_md) so you can stage when things update and which containers you wish to update when.
+* make configuration, composition or version changes in a big bang approach (all relevant containers updates change immediately on each change) or
+* [rolling upgrades](#/site/book/doc/index.md?chapter=rollingUpgrade_md) so you can stage when things update and which containers you wish to update when.

-We've designed **fabric8** docker to be very lightweight (just run one or a few JVMs, no database required) and cloud friendly.
+We've designed **fabric8**  to be very lightweight (just run one or a few JVMs, no database required) and cloud friendly.
 So fabric8 works great whether you:

 * run Java processes directly on your own hardware without any kind of cloud or virtualisation technology
 * use a PaaS (Platform as a Service) such as <a href="https://www.openshift.com/products/online">OpenShift Online</a> for the public cloud or <a href="https://www.openshift.com/products/enterprise">OpenShift Enterprise</a> for the private on premise cloud